stenslae/Python_ShippingStatusChecker/README.md

-Used on Miniconda interpreter.
-Needs the most recent versions of Python, Pandas, BeautifulSoup, and Selenium
+Used on miniconda3 interpreter.
+Needs the most recent versions of Python, Pandas, BeautifulSoup, ChromeDriver, and Selenium